-Viareggio is the southernmost Italian Riviera style resort on Italy's Mediterranean coast and the largest beach town in Tuscany.
-Liberty style buildings housing shops, cafes, and seafood restaurants line its promenade and there are several good Liberty style villas, including one built by Puccini, in town.
+Viareggio is the southernmost Italian Riviera resort on Italy's Mediterranean coast and the largest beach town in Tuscany.
+Liberty-style buildings housing shops, cafes, and seafood restaurants line its promenade, and there are several good Liberty-style villas, including one built by Puccini, in town.

-Although Viareggio was at its peak as a resort in the early to mid 1900s, it's still a top Tuscan town for beaches, seafood, and nightlife.
+Although Viareggio was at its peak as a resort in the early to mid-1900s, it's still a top Tuscan town for beaches, seafood, and nightlife.
 It's also known for holding one of Italy's top carnevale, or mardi gras, festivals.

 Viareggio is on Italy's west coast in the area of Tuscany known as the Versilia Coast.
 It's about 20 kilometers north of Pisa and 30 kilometers west of Lucca.

-Viareggio is on the rail line that runs along the coast between Genoa and Rome, which makes it relatively easy to get to by public transit.
+Fortunately, Viareggio is also on the rail line that runs along the coast between Genoa and Rome, which makes it relatively easy to get to by public transit.
 Alternatively, it's just off the A12 autostrada (toll road) that runs along the coast from the French border.
 Free parking is available outside the center or there are many paid parking places in town.
 However, the closest airport is Pisa, about 15 miles away.